elf4j/elf4j-provider/README.md

 Performance parameter defaults (if omitted in configuration file):

-* The default front buffer capacity is 256 log events (as hydrated in-memory objects).
-The application will be back-pressured when the front buffer is full.
+* The default front buffer capacity is "unlimited" log events (as hydrated in-memory objects).
+This assumes the log processing throughput is in general higher than the log issuing rate of the application.
+Note that even an "unlimited" buffer can be full at runtime, in which case async tasks can be rejected by the execution thread pool.
+The rejection handling policy is that the caller thread will block and retry the task until it is accepted by the thread pool.
+This temporarily imposes back-pressure to the caller application.
-* The default back buffer capacity is 8192 log events (as dehydrated byte arrays).
-This limits the maximum size of a byte array before it is flushed to the out stream.
+* The default back buffer capacity is 256 log events (as dehydrated byte arrays).
+This sets a maximum batch size of a byte array before it is flushed to the out stream; smaller-sized batches may be flushed.
 * The default concurrency for asynchronous processing is the number of [Runtime#availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) of the current JVM at the application startup time (or when the log service is refreshed).
 This is the thread pool capacity for log event processing.

-Note that more down-line flushes may happen than what the back buffer is configured for, depending on the actual channel and destination (e.g. the stdout console stream may flush on every line of text, and stderr may flush on every character).
+Note that multiple down-line flushes may happen during one elf4j-engine flush, depending on the actual channel and destination (e.g. the stdout console stream may flush on every line of text, and stderr may flush on every character).

 The standard stream destinations are often redirected/replaced by the host environment or user, in which case further manoeuvres may help such data channel's performance.
 For example, if the target repository is a log file on disk, then